leopoldmandic-hibob/aegis-framework/README.md

 ### Memory System
 Maintain context across sessions and team members with an intelligent memory system.

+### Feature-Based Development
+Organize work into self-contained features, each with its own tasks, memory, and planning documents.
+This enables parallel development and better modularization.

 ### Validation & State Tracking
 Ensure consistency and correctness with built-in validation rules.